A multidimensional generalization of Symanzik polynomials: Symanzik polynomials on simplicial complexes

-\begin{ex} For example, the Symanzik polynomial of any order of a compact orientable manifold endowed with a volume form equals its entire volume (the torsion is trivial by the universal coefficient theorem and Poincaré duality). \end{ex}
+\begin{example} For example, the Symanzik polynomial of any order of a compact orientable manifold endowed with a volume form equals its entire volume (the torsion is trivial by the universal coefficient theorem and Poincaré duality). \end{example}